-12 U.S. Hotels Every Beauty Enthusiast Must Visit
+13 US Hotels Every Beauty Enthusiast Must Visit

-As someone who eats, sleeps, and breathes beauty, it only makes sense that when you head to any destination, all things hair, makeup and skin must be involved.
+As someone who eats, sleeps and breathes beauty, it only makes sense that when you head to any destination, all things hair, makeup and skin must be involved.
 Whether it’s a blowout, makeup application or a body treatment, nothing says relaxation and vacation quite like a resort with a mind-blowing salon and/or spa.

-From New York to Hawaii, we’re lucky to live in a country where vacay destinations understand the importance of looking and feeling beautiful.
-In fact, you’ll be hard-pressed to find a top-rated hotel that hasn’t integrated spa treatments onto their list of amenities.
+We’re lucky to live in a country where vacay destinations understand the importance of looking and feeling beautiful, from New York to Hawaii.
+In fact, you’ll be hard-pressed to find a top-rated hotel that hasn’t integrated spa treatments into its list of amenities.

 The Gansevoort

 For a beauty lover, the Gansevoort is the hotel to stay in when you're visiting the Big Apple.
 You'll love their Glam + Go on-site service where you can get a quick blowout by one of their top hair stylists.
-They even won the "Best Blowout" award in New York City.
-At the end of your day, you can relax at their Exhale Spa that offers everything from facials to waxing.
+The location even won the "Best Blowout" award in New York City.
+At the end of your day, you can relax at the Exhale Spa that offers everything from facials to waxing.

 Photo: